 I have a love hate relationship with carbs.
 I love to eat them, but they either make me gain weight or prevent me from losing it.
 Some people can eat healthy carbs (oatmeal, brown rice, quinoa, and sweet potatoes) and still get rid of fat.
 But not me.
 I have to pretty much go super low carb to lose even a dang pound.
-Even if I am hitting the gym almost daily.
+Even if I am hitting the gym daily.
 It isn’t fair, but it is what it is.
 It’s what I have to work with!

 My theory is that if I lose the bread, I can have more cheese.
 This is probably why I never seem to be able to lose those pesky last 10 pounds… C’est la vie.

-I love how adaptable this recipe is.
-You can make this recipe with very little cheese or mayo if you like.
+I love how adaptable this keto tuna melt recipe is.
+Make it how you like it.
+With very little cheese or mayo if you like.
 Or a lot!
 You can use whatever cheese you like and you can add any number of things to it.
-I like mine with a fair amount of Gruyere and Cheddar cheese, only a little mayo, sliced pickles, a good sprinkle of salt after baking, and a glass of wine. 😉 Some sliced avocado is nice too.
+I like mine with a fair amount of gruyere and cheddar cheese, only a little mayo, sliced pickles, a good sprinkle of salt after baking, and a glass of wine. 😉

 Tuna Melts on Tomato Halves

-- Open the can of tuna, scoop it into a bowl, add the mayo and the green onion.
+Open the can of tuna, scoop it into a bowl, add the mayo and the green onion.
 Stir to combine.
 Or you can just squirt the mayo on top too.

 For an option, try a few slices of avocado instead of the pickle.
 Or try both!